axelvaldez/radical-companies/_posts/2024/2024-30-09-radical-how-it-evolved.markdown

    <img
     src='/assets/img/pic-the-radical-foundation-with-numbers.svg'
     width='70%'
-    alt="The Foundation table consist pairs.
-People, meaning and belonging.
-Community, , and practices.
-The other is the specifics: meaning and belonging, decentralization & transparency, and experimentation." alt="The Foundation table consist pairs.
-People: meaning & belonging.
+    alt="The Foundation table consist of pairs.
+People: [meaning & belonging].
-    Community: decentralization & transparency. and ther last pair practices: experimentation." title="">
+    The other is for [comunnities: decentralization & transparency].
+    And the lat Foundation block is for [practices: experimentation.]" title="">
   </div>
  <p>But you are not going to get a demerit or a medal if you do not follow it, but if you are not careful you will have wasted time and end up back in the Fiat system.</p>